doctor of philosophy

 Diane Davis, Professor of Urbanism and Development

-K. Michael Hays, Eliot Noyes Professor of Architectural Theory
+K. Michael Hays, Associate Dean for Academic Affairs, Eliot Noyes Professor of Architectural Theory

 Jerold Kayden, Frank Backus Williams Professor of Urban Planning and Design

 Alina Payne, Professor of History of Art and Architecture, Dept. of History of Art + Architecture, Harvard University

 Antoine Picon, G. Ware Travelstead Professor of the History of Architecture and Technology

 Hashim Sarkis, Aga Khan Professor of Landscape Architecture and Urbanism in Muslim Societies